System environment (Hostname, DNS etc)

 First install it:

-sudo apt install -y dovecot-core dovecot-imapd dovecot-pop3d dovecot-lmtpd
+sudo apt install -y dovecot-core dovecot-imapd dovecot-lmtpd

 Change this line: